mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

    Verify that *cert* (in decoded format as returned by :meth:`SSLSocket.getpeercert`) matches the given *hostname*.
-The rules applied are those for checking the identity of HTTPS servers as outlined in :rfc:`2818` and :rfc:`6125`, except that IP addresses are not currently supported.
+The rules applied are those for checking the identity of HTTPS servers as outlined in :rfc:`2818`, :rfc:`5280` and :rfc:`6125`.
 In addition to HTTPS, this function should be suitable for checking the identity of servers in various SSL-based protocols such as FTPS, IMAPS, POPS and others.

    :exc:`CertificateError` is raised on failure.
 On success, the function returns nothing::